 About Us

-Five people working having an engaged discussion in a meeting room.
+Five people having an engaged discussion in a meeting room.

 MentorAbility Canada is an initiative coordinated by the Canadian Association for Supported Employment (CASE) that is funded through the Government of Canada’s Opportunities Fund for Persons with Disabilities.
 It is implemented across the country in collaboration with employment organizations called MentorAbility Hubs.